 Sometimes, in dealing with clients, it is easy to slip into using tax lingo − terms that Accountants are familiar with, but that may not be so recognizable to the average Joe or Jane.
-One of these terms is “Tax Basis,” and a little understanding of this term when property is acquired can save a client a boatload of money and confusion down the road.
-Accountants generally educate clients on basis when a property is acquired ─ however it was acquired ─ rather than wait and ask questions when a property is sold, or when it is converted to a depreciable use.
+One of these terms is “Tax Basis,” and a little understanding of this term when the property is acquired can save a client a boatload of money and confusion down the road.
+Accountants generally educate clients on the basis of when a property is acquired ─ however it was acquired ─ rather than wait and ask questions when a property is sold, or when it is converted to a depreciable use.

 Tax Basis of Purchased Property

 The purchase price is the starting point for computing cost basis.
 But acquisition costs add to the tax basis of the property.
 Acquisition costs are those things you had to pay for in order to buy the property – such as sales commissions – that are not otherwise deductible.

 Generally, the tax basis of inherited property is the fair market value (FMV) on the date of death of the decedent.
 One of the more common errors is to not document this amount.
 An executor of an estate can use an alternate valuation if the property has dropped in value between the date of death and the date of the alternate valuation (six months after the date of death or the date the property was disposed of, whichever is sooner).
 If the property is held in a community property state, then the surviving spouse gets a “full” step-up in tax basis in the inherited property.